 Emergency situations should be reported to local law enforcement by calling 911.

 Reports, including anonymous reports, may be submitted at any time using the IIRP's online Incident Reporting Form.
-Reports go directly to the Associate Dean for Administration.
+Reports go directly to the Director of Human Resources.

 Report an Incident